tombch/pyqubits/README.md

 For example, if `command6` in the above line causes an error, any changes that `command4` and `command5` made to the environment of the program will not be saved.

 ### Running Scripts
-QCmd can execute a script within the program (using the `--execute` command):
+QCmd can execute scripts within the program (using the `execute` command):

 ```
-#~: --execute script
+#~: execute script1 script2 ...
 ```

-or it can execute multiple scripts from the command line when initially running the program:
+or it can independently execute multiple scripts passed as arguments to the program:

 ```
 python -m qcmd script1 script2 ...